Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <p>
-  Using information from that object, a widget URL will be constructed and presented in a webView or other similar mechanism.
-That webView will perform further widget interactions.
+  Using information from that object, a widget URL will be constructed and presented in a WebView or other similar mechanism.
+That WebView will perform further widget interactions.
 </p>
 <p>